-The Company had net short term borrowings of Rs.22,221 as of June 30, 2015, as compared to Rs.21,857 as of March 31, 2015.
-The borrowings primarily consist of "packing credit" and other rupee loans drawn by the parent company.
+The Company had net short term borrowings of Rs.26,349 as of September 30, 2015, as compared to Rs.21,857 as of March 31, 2015.
+The borrowings primarily consist of "packing credit" loans drawn by the parent company and an unsecured loan drawn by Dr. Reddy's Laboratories SA (one of the Company's subsidiaries in Switzerland).